cloftus96/Synthetic-Data-Generation/README.md

 the game itself will not clear the commands in the command window, so they must be manually cleared so that when the script adds the code, it is not compromised.
+- Some times of day are so dark that nothing can be seen (the times we believe are roughly from 12am-5am).
+There is a night vision mode in the game, but it is not implemented for this project.
+- Current supported resolutions are 1920x1080, and 1366x768.
+More resolutions may be added in the future.

 ### Error Codes
 - Error Code 0: Script ran as intended